Skip to content

 In any of the circumstances listed above all agencies who become aware that the child, pregnant woman or family are missing must alert the responsible Children's Services social worker immediately.

-All reasonable steps need to be taken immediately to locate a missing child and alert other agencies with whom (s)he may have contact.
+All reasonable steps need to be taken immediately to locate a missing child and alert other agencies with whom they may have contact.

 Existing records in these agencies must be checked to obtain any information, which might help trace the missing child, e.g. details of friends and relatives.